Today I finally watched a TED talk that I’ve been meaning to watch entitled “Want to get great at something? Get a coach.”

 I’ve embedded it below, followed by a short video I did earlier this year about why every professional needs a coach.

-So before you ask me how to find a coach, I’ll tell you – find someone who has gone through what you are currently going through, then get in touch with them and tell them your story.
 Don’t ask for free “mentorship”.
 You can find plenty of free content online.
 If you are reaching out to a specific person, you are asking for help and should be serious.
 Be willing to put your money where your mouth is, and pay the person to be your coach.

 It works.

-Differences between coaches and teachers
+Differences between a coach and a teacher

 Before I get to the videos, I want to share something I’ve been thinking about.
-We have teachers when we are young, but unless you go on to get graduate degrees you cease having teachers when you graduate.
+We have teachers when we are young, but unless you go on to get graduate degrees, you cease having teachers when you graduate.

 When you set out into the work world, you figure you’re ready for your job.
 After all, that’s what formal education promises us right?